-Most of the features work automatically – antimalware, firewall, web advisor, URL filtering – but you can also customise the product to control user actions.
+Most of the features work automatically – anti-malware, firewall, web advisor, URL filtering – but you can also customize the product to control user actions.
 You're able to restrict access to certain websites and applications, block the transmission of sensitive information, remotely deploy the product to unprotected systems, and allow or deny users the ability to modify their security settings.

 All this is managed from a central console where you can control and monitor remote users, create and apply custom security policies by user, location (the product adapts when users are outside the company), and more.